-But in The Great Gatsby, the flappers and faux philosophers of the age are brushed aside as trivial decoration, as Fitzgerald uncovers a flaw in the spirit of not just a generation but of a civilization that has been bred to worship acquisition.
+But in The Great Gatsby, the flappers and faux philosophers of the age are brushed aside as trivial decoration, as Fitzgerald uncovers a flaw in the spirit of not just a generation but a civilization bred to worship acquisition.

 By the Great Depression of the 1930s, when such a message might expect to be better received, Fitzgerald was starting to seem a relic of a previous era.
 Social critiques set in those hard times, as in the work of John Steinbeck, were perceived to be much more relevant than a fable of the very rich set in a time of seeming plenty.

 But, for once, the critics and academics were ahead of the populace.
 Their admiration for The Great Gatsby kept it alive long after Fitzgerald's death.
 The baby-boomer generation of the 1950s to 1970s was taught The Great Gatsby as part of the canon of modern literature.
 The book's themes certainly seemed relevant to a new post-war (WWII) and during-war (Vietnam) generation which was questioning some of the same values as Fitzgerald.